junjypark/CLEAN/README.md

 <div id='id-background'/>

 ### Background
-CLEAN currently supports group-level clusterwise inference for neuroimaging data registered in the cortical surface.
-Please refer [R: ciftiTools](https://github.com/mandymejia/ciftiTools), [Python: ciftify](https://github.com/edickie/ciftify), or [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/) for processing cortical surface data.
+CLEAN supports group-level clusterwise inference for neuroimaging data registered in the cortical surface.
+Key components of the CLEAN include
+    * an explicit brain-wise spatial covariance modeling of neuroimaging data,
+    * resampling approaches (sign-flipping or permutation) to control family-wise error rate, and
+    * a general clusterwise inference for cortical surface.

+Compared to classical GLM (or massive-univariate analysis), CLEAN shows superior statistical power.
+A current implementation is computationally efficient and, using a laptop without parallel computing, takes only a few minutes to analyze 50 subjects' imaging data across 10,000 vertices.
+The current version also supports parallel computing using the `doParallel` R package.

+Please refer [R](https://github.com/mandymejia/ciftiTools), [Python](https://github.com/edickie/ciftify), or [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/) for processing cortical surface data.
+This package is written in R and works well with the [ciftiTools](https://github.com/mandymejia/ciftiTools).
 More helpful information is provided in the [FAQ](#id-tips) section.

 <div id='id-installation'/>